stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 fitness.

-  We had started quietly from the village because of the reporters who still lingered about after the eldritch panic of a month before&mdash;the nightmare creeping death.
+  We had started quietly from the village because of the reporters who still lingered about after the eldritch panic of a month before--the nightmare creeping death.
 Later, I thought, they might aid me; but I did not want them then.
 Would to God I had let them share the search, that I might not have had to bear the secret alone so long; to bear it alone for fear the world would call me mad or go mad itself at the daemon implications of the thing.